Spheres and Projections for $\mathrm{Out}(F_n)$: Stabilizers of spheres

 For an essential sphere $\sigma$, let $\mathcal{S}(W_n,\sigma)$ be the complete subgraph of $\mathcal{S}(W_n)$ whose vertex set is the set of homotopy classes of simple sphere systems which are disjoint from $\sigma$ (but which may contain $\sigma$).
 The surgery procedure described in \cite{HV96} shows that the graph $\mathcal{S}(W_n,\sigma)$ is connected.
-The stabilizer of $\sigma$ in ${\rm Out}(F_n)$ acts cocompactly on $\mathcal{S}(W_n,\sigma)$.
-Thus the Svarc-Milnor lemma immediately implies the following. \begin{lemma} The graph $\mathcal{S}(W_n,\sigma)$ is equivariantly quasi-isometric to the stabilizer of $\sigma$ in ${\rm Out}(F_n)$. \end{lemma} Combining Lemma~\ref{lem:factor-stabilizers-are-sphere-stabilizers} and Lemma~\ref{lem:qi-model-for-out}, Theorem~\ref{thm:undistorted-handle-mosher} thus reduces to the following. \begin{theorem} The subgraph $\mathcal{S}(W_n,\sigma)$ is a Lipschitz retract of $\mathcal{S}(W_n)$. \end{theorem} The construction of this Lipschitz retract has two main steps.
-First, we will show Theorem~\ref{thm:sphere-retract} for the manifold $W_{n,1}$ with a basepoint.
-Then, in a second step we will reduce Theorem~\ref{thm:sphere-retract} to the basepointed case.
+The mapping class group of $W_n-\sigma$ acts with finitely many orbits on spheres in $W_n-\sigma$ (since there are only finitely many homeomorphism types of complements).
+Thus, by Laudenbach's theorem, the stabilizer of $\sigma$ in ${\rm Out}(F_n)$ acts cocompactly on $\mathcal{S}(W_n,\sigma)$.
+Thus the \v{S}varc-Milnor lemma immediately implies the following. \begin{lemma} The graph $\mathcal{S}(W_n,\sigma)$ is equivariantly quasi-isometric to the stabilizer of $\sigma$ in ${\rm Out}(F_n)$. \end{lemma} Combining Lemma~\ref{lem:factor-stabilizers-are-sphere-stabilizers} and Lemma~\ref{lem:qi-model-for-out}, Theorem~\ref{thm:undistorted-handle-mosher} thus reduces to the following. \begin{theorem} The subgraph $\mathcal{S}(W_n,\sigma)$ is a Lipschitz retract of $\mathcal{S}(W_n)$. \end{theorem} The construction of this Lipschitz retract has two main steps.
+First, we will show a version of Theorem~\ref{thm:sphere-retract} for the manifold $W_{n,1}$ with a basepoint.
+Then, in a second step, we will reduce Theorem~\ref{thm:sphere-retract} to the basepointed case.